Gulabi Sadi: Reception and impact

 The song achieved significant success, both in India and internationally, became a social media sensation.
-Sanju Rathod, in an interview with the The Times of India, expressed surprise at the song's global reach, noting that artists from Pakistan and Bangladesh, as well as Indian rappers like Divine and Badshah, praised the track.
+Sanju Rathod, in an interview with The Times of India, expressed surprise at the song's global reach, noting that artists from Pakistan and Bangladesh, as well as Indian rappers like Divine and Badshah, praised the track.
 He also mentioned that the people have created multiple versions of the song in various Indian languages.
 It is a first Marathi song display on New York's Times Square.
 The song topped YouTube charts in India garnered 300 million views on the platform.
 It become the most streamed Marathi song on Spotify with over 50 million streams and later became first Marathi independent song to cross 100 million streams.
 As of June 2025, the song crossed 431 million views on YouTube.

 The song became a sensation on Instagram, inspiring more than 3.7 million reels, including celebrities like Madhuri Dixit and Remo D'Souza recreated the hook step.
 The popular hook step was recreated by the IPL team Mumbai Indians along with influencer Karan Sonawane, which went viral on social media.
 It was also performed by several film and television personalities, including Bhagyashree, Prarthana Behere, Mawra Hocane, Adah Sharma,.
 Akshara Singh, Anusha Dandekar, Munmun Dutta, Shweta Shinde, Rupali Ganguly, Nakuul Mehta, and Drashti Dhami.
 Hindustan Times ranked the song second in their list of the Top 10 Indie songs of 2024, describing "Gulabi Sadi" as "a melodic masterpiece grounded in folk traditions."
 The track was performed live by Rathod at various events, including award functions, singing reality shows and IPL matches.
 In December 2024, Indian playback singer Asha Bhosle performed "Gulabi Sadi" in her live concert in Dubai.